 Since joining the Indefinite Arts Centre in June 2017, Jung-Suk (JS) Ryu has overseen the evolution of the organization from being a community-based “society” to becoming an artist-focused centre for the arts.
 In less than a year, JS has introduced a modern brand, a focused mission and vision, and an ambitious strategic plan – This is Our Moment – that will guide the organization into the future as a global player in the disability arts movement.

-Prior to this role, JS has held senior roles advising nationally-renowned parliamentarians, diplomats, and non-profit executives in the areas of public relations, issues management, marketing, and government relations.
+Prior to this role, JS held senior roles advising high profile parliamentarians, diplomats, and non-profit executives in the areas of public relations, issues management, marketing, and government relations.
 In his most recent role, as Director, External and Community Relations at Banff Centre for Arts and Creativity, he stewarded the growth of the institution’s public sector funding – securing an unprecedented $750,000 increase from the Canada Arts Training Fund – during a time of political and economic uncertainty.

 Before joining the Banff Centre, JS was the first Director, Public Affairs at the Canadian National Institute for the Blind (CNIB), inspiring a new nationwide approach to streamlined government relations, communications, marketing, and advocacy efforts for the organization.
 His grassroots advocacy campaign during the 2015 Alberta provincial election was hailed as the “north star of advocacy campaigns” by the Edmonton Sun.